Packages

 By aggregation

-Returns the average of all columns for each time step.
-The additional column n_aggregated shows how many locations were aggregated for this location.
-Time and datetime are returned rounded to the interval.
+Returns the mean of all columns for each time step.
+The additional column n_aggregated shows how many positions were aggregated for this position.
+Time and datetime are returned rounded down to the desired interval.

 # Thin the data by aggregation with a 60-second interval